 Participants estimated they would need to ask 10 people to have three agree to lend their mobile phones for brief calls.

-In fact, these volunteers needed to ask only six people for help, 40% fewer than expected.
+In fact, these volunteers had to ask only six people for help before it was given, 40% fewer than expected.

 Most people have a pessimistic bias about the likelihood that others will provide assistance, they concluded.